 In June, the Mary Hare School Band was invited to perform at a Celebrity Golf Event at Beaconsfield Golf Club in aid of the charity "Sign".
 The band, led by the Director of Music Christine Rocca, opened with a version of "The Year 3000" (by Busted), followed by Frankie Roberts singing a sultry "All That Jazz".
 Georgia Dalton perfomed her first solo, singing "Beautiful", which left at least two ladies in the audience with tears in their eyes.

 In the same month, Mr. Gale travelled to the Russian Embassy in London to attend a reception and concert to mark the British launch of the Charity "Music of Life", which seeks to give musical opportunities to young people.
-The former Mary Hare pupil, Ruth Montgomery, represented the school and performed a movement from the Mozart Flute Concerto with great presence and grace.
+Ruth Montgomery, represented the school and performed a movement from the Mozart Flute Concerto with great presence and grace.
 She was applauded loud and long by an appreciative audience that included the Ambassador and the renowned opera singer, Maria Guleghina, who also performed.

-See Hear! broadcast the profile of up-and-coming flautist, Ruth Montgomery, in two parts.
+The BBC TV's production See Hear! broadcast the profile of up-and-coming flautist, Ruth Montgomery, in two parts.
 This was followed by Ruth performing in St Peterburg and Moscow, Russia, with interviews on trials and tribulations of becoming a musician of high calibre.
-Mrs Rocca, the music teacher at MHGS, was also featured.
+Mrs Rocca was also featured.